luhtonen/building-telegram-boots/README.md

-# building-telegram-boots
+# Building Telegram Bots: Develop Bots in 12 Programming Languages using the Telegram Bot API

-Sample code for "Building Telegram Bots: Develop Bots in 12 Programming Languages using the Telegram Bot API" book from Oreilly learning.
+Sample code for _"Building Telegram Bots: Develop Bots in 12 Programming Languages using the Telegram Bot API"_ book from Oreilly learning.